Coral Honeysuckle

 A quick tip when you visit the nursery

-Coral Honeysuckle can sometimes look blah when you buy it
+Coral honeysuckle can sometimes look blah when you buy it

 You see the pictures at the beginning of this article and imagine a curtain of red flowers covered in hummingbirds.
 This is going to take a few years.

-The good news is that—like most vines—Coral Honeysuckle is a super fast grower.
+The good news is that—like most vines—coral honeysuckle is a super fast grower.
 So what looks small at the nursery will be the vine of your dreams in a few years.
 Start small and dream big.

-What to plant with Coral Honeysuckle
+What to plant with coral honeysuckle

 Plant other hummingbird and pollinator-friendly plants in your sunny garden.
 Some favorites include: